timescale/docs/mst/security.md

 ## Customer data privacy

 Customer data privacy is of utmost importance at Timescale.
-Your data is protected by internal security and customer privacy policies, in addition to strict national regulations, including that of the European Union.
+Timescale works with Aiven to provide Managed Service for TimescaleDB.

 In most cases, all the resources required for providing your services are automatically created, maintained, and terminated by the Managed Service for